ZupIT/beagle-docs/content/en/ios/getting-started.md

 **Step 3:** Now, check your Xcode version and follow the instructions below:

 * For Xcode 12+, you need Carthage v0.37+.
 Then you can run the command `carthage udpate --use-xcframeworks`.
-This command will create _xcframeworks_ for us.
+This command will create _xcframeworks_.

-* For Xcode below 12, just run `Carthage update` and it will create _xcframeworks_ for us.
+* For Xcode below 12, just run `Carthage update` and it will create _xcframeworks_.

-**Step 4:** Now Go to: your project's root folder -> Carthage -> Build.
-Pick up the folder _Beagle.xcframework_ and drag into _Xcode -> yourProject.xcodeproj -> Targets -> yourProject -> General -> Frameworks, Libraries, and Embedded Content_.
+**Step 4:** Now, go to: your project's root folder -> Carthage -> Build.
+Pick up _Beagle.xcframework_ folder and drag into _Xcode -> yourProject.xcodeproj -> Targets -> yourProject -> General -> Frameworks, Libraries, and Embedded Content_.

 **Step 5:** To run Beagle you will also need _YogaKit_.
 You can install it using SPM (Swift Package Manager).